Knauer Pianos

 Ron Munn

-Piano / Guitar / Ukulele / Banjo / Bass / Sax / Clarinet / Trumpet / Flute / Mandolin/Voice
+Piano / Guitar / Ukulele / Banjo / Bass / Sax / Clarinet / Trumpet / Flute / Mandolin

 I started playing guitar at the age of 12 in Van Nuys, Ca. After a year of study I started piano lessons.
 I played duets with my teachers and played in recitals on piano and guitar.
 In the summer before high school I studied sax because my school was looking for a sax player in marching band.
 I played guitar and piano in Jazz Ensemble my junior and senior years.